See Arch Linux Installation for installation notes.

 su

-EDITOR=/usr/bin/nano visudo # uncomment sudo group
+EDITOR=/usr/bin/nano visudo # allow wheel group members to sudo

-groupadd sudo # if not already existing
+groupadd wheel # if not already existing

-usermod -aG sudo $USER
+usermod -aG wheel $USER

-Now install Yay from AUR
+Install pre-built Yay from AUR

-git clone https://aur.archlinux.org/yay.git
+git clone https://aur.archlinux.org/yay-bin.git

-cd yay/
+cd yay-bin/

 makepkg -si # this needs sudo to install built package